glimpse-project/glimpse/src/README.md

 dedicated index for training joint params.

-For example, if you have an `index.joint-param-training` file then to train joint parameters from a decision forest of two trees named 'tree0.json' and 'tree1.json' you could run:
+For example, if you have an `index.joint-param-training` file then to train joint parameters from a decision forest of two trees named `tree0.json` and `tree1.json` you could run:

 ```
-train_joint_params path-to-training-data \
+train_joint_params /path/to/glimpse-training-data/pre-processed/test-render \
                    joint-param-training \
                    src/joint-map.json \
                    output.jip -- tree0.json tree1.json